-Fine-tuning proved to be a highly effective approach for developing LLM classifiers, improving the Macro-F1 score by at least 0.17 points over the few-shot methods.
-Notably, the FT model trained on our SemCor-CEFR corpus performed comparably to that trained on the gold-standard EVP data, despite being optimized on an entirely different dataset from the test set.
-Moreover, an analysis of its errors (Figure~\ref{fig:ft_semcor} in Appendix~\ref{sec:appendix_b}) shows that misclassifications, especially for C1-level senses, were often assigned to adjacent proficiency levels, which would minimize confusion for learners.
-This strong performance is likely because the LLM could be trained directly on the rich and varied usage examples in the SemCor-CEFR corpus.
-The model trained on the Mixture dataset achieved a Macro-F1 of 0.73.
-These results confirm both the high accuracy of the CEFR annotations in our WordNet and the effectiveness of combining the EVP and SemCor-CEFR corpora.
+Fine-tuning proved to be a highly effective approach for developing LLM classifiers, improving the Macro-F1 score by at least 0.17 points compared with the few-shot methods.
+Notably, the FT model trained on the SemCor-CEFR corpus performed comparably to the model trained on the gold-standard EVP data, despite being optimized on a dataset entirely different from the test set.
+Moreover, an analysis of its errors (Figure~\ref{fig:ft_semcor} in Appendix~\ref{sec:appendix_b}) shows that misclassifications, particularly for C1-level senses, were often assigned to adjacent proficiency levels, which would likely minimize confusion for learners.
+This strong performance is likely due to the model being fine-tuned on the rich and varied usage examples in the SemCor-CEFR corpus.
+The model trained on the Mixture dataset achieved a Macro-F1 score of 0.73.
+These results provide indirect evidence supporting the quality of the CEFR annotations in our WordNet and effectiveness of combining the EVP and SemCor-CEFR corpora.

-The hybrid FT+KB approach, which combines fine-tuned LLMs with a knowledge base, yielded the best performance.
-This method improved the Macro-F1 score by 0.08--0.13 points over the FT models alone, with a consistent performance trend across the different training sets.
-The classifier trained on the Mixture dataset achieved the highest F1 scores across all levels, exceeding 0.8 for every level except B1 and C1.
-This suggests that a substantial portion of the test set comprises words with unambiguous CEFR levels.
-In such cases, the knowledge base can handle the classification without LLM inference, improving both accuracy and computational efficiency.
+The hybrid FT+KB approach, which combines fine-tuned LLMs with a knowledge base, achieved the best overall performance.
+This method improved the Macro-F1 score by 0.08 to 0.13 points compared with the FT models alone, with a consistent trend across training sets.
+The classifier trained on the Mixture dataset achieved the highest F1 scores at all levels, exceeding 0.8 for every level except B1 and C1.
+This pattern suggests that a substantial portion of the test set consists of words with unambiguous CEFR levels.
+In such cases, the knowledge base can assign the correct level without relying on LLM inference, thereby improving both accuracy and computational efficiency.